stallev/bpoems/docs/prds/main_prd.md

 - As an author, I want to edit my poems at `/profile/edit-poem/[poemSlug]` so that I can easily manage my content

 **For Readers (Unauthenticated):**
-- As a reader, I want to browse Christian poetry by categories and tags so that I can find content I enjoy
+- As a reader, I want to browse Christian poetry by categories so that I can find content I enjoy
 - As a reader, I want to search for specific poems or authors with full-text search so that I can discover new content
 - As a reader, I want to read poems in a clean, distraction-free format so that I can focus on the content
 - As a reader, I want to view author profiles so that I can learn more about the authors